llmhyy/evosuite-plus-plus/README.md

 ```

 A more systematic way to resolve the problem can be referred here:
-add the following configuration in your eclipse.ini file.
+add the following configuration in your eclipse.ini file before `-vmargs` option.
 ```
 -vm
 $YOUR_JDK_PATH$/jre/bin/server/jvm.dll